marktext/marktext/doc/wip/renderer/editor.md

   // Whether the document has mixed line endings (lf and crlf) and was converted to lf.
   isMixedLineEndings: boolean

-  // TODO(refactor:renderer/editor): Remove this entry!
-This should be loaded separately if needed.
-  textDirection: boolean
 }
 ```